-Note-taking serves to extend human memory [8].
-Researchers take notes so they can review their experiments later.
+Note taking serves to extend human memory [8].
+Researchers take notes so that they can review their experiments later.
 Students take notes to memorize new materials taught in lectures.
 The notes are also used to leave messages for friends and colleagues.
-They can be written on notebooks, on adhesive pieces of paper or Post-its, or in textbooks as marginal notes.
+They can be written on note books, on adhesive piece of papers- Post-it, or in a text book as marginal notes.
 Voice messages can also be left on telephone answering machines.
-In a three-dimensional interactive virtual world, it is necessary to take notes in a three-dimensional and interactive format.
-Within VR-annotator, the messages can be attached to virtual objects much like how we attach Post-it notes to objects in the real world.
-Hence, when the object is picked up and moved, the annotation remains attached to the object.
-The replay of the message will occur relative to the object.
+In a three dimensional interactive virtual world, it is necessary to take notes in a three dimensional and interactive format.
+Within VR-annotator the messages can be attached to virtual objects much like how we attach Post-it notes to objects in the real world.
+Hence when the object is picked up and moved the annotation remains attached to the object-the replay of the message will occur relative to the object.

-In the VR-annotator system, each client has an annotation controller consisting of a network component and a recording engine component, as shown in figure 4.
-The recording engine is the same as that in the VR-mail system.
-The annotation controller maintains a list of annotations and allows the user to play, record, and stop an annotation.
-The functions can be accessed through a 3D icon shown in figure 5.
-A user sends a request to play or record a specific annotation to the annotation controller.
-The annotation controller asks the recording engine to perform the action.
-The engine records the user's gesture and voice into separate files with headers that include the author's name, the annotation's name, and the location of the annotation in the VE.
-Finally, the network component will send all the updated annotations to the server.
+In the VR-annotator system, each client has an Annotation Controller consisting of a network component and a recording engine component as shown in Fig. 2.
+The Recording Engine is the same as that in the VR-mail system.
+The Annotation Controller maintains a list of Annotations and allows the user to play, record, and stop an annotation.
+The functions can be accessed through a 3D icon shown in Fig. 3.
+A user sends a request to play or record a specific annotation to the Annotation Controller.
+The Annotation Controller asks the recording engine to perform the action.
+The engine records the user's gesture and voice into separate files with headers that include the author's name, the annotation's name and the location of the annotation in the virtual environment.
+Finally, the Network component will send all the updated annotations to the server.
 The server stores all the annotations and distributes them to the clients as they are accessed.

-Figure 4.
-System diagram for VR-annotator
+Fig. 2 System diagram for V-annotator

-Figure 5.
-A flag at the middle shows an annotated object.
-An avatar represents a collaborator in the VE.
+Fig. 3 A flag at the middle shows an annotated object.
+An avatar consists of a sphere and a cone represents a collaborator in the VE.

-Our current application uses a flag (figure 5) to show the location of the annotation.
-A user can listen to the message by placing his or her virtual hand on the flag, and pressing a button on the wand, which pops up the 3D icon shown in figure 6.
+Our current application uses a flag (Fig. 3) to show the location of the annotation.
+A user can listen to the message by placing his/her virtual hand on the flag, and pressing a button on the wand, which pops up the 3D icon shown in Fig. 4.

-Figure 6.
-3D icon menu to control add, delete, stop, play, and record annotation.
+Fig. 4 3D icon menu to control add, delete, stop, play, record annotation.